Accountants can use either the straight-line method or the effective interest method to amortize the bond discount or premium.

 In practice, if there are material differences between the two methods, the effective interest method should be used.
 However, for ease of illustration, the straight-line method is used in this article.

 Regardless of the method that you apply as an accountant, the discount is amortized by debiting the Investment in Bonds account.
 The premium is amortized by crediting the Investment in Bonds account.

 This procedure ensures that after the discount or premium is fully amortized, the investment account will reflect the bond’s maturity value.

 To demonstrate these concepts, we will continue with the example of the Cinzano Corporation mentioned in another article on this website.

-The first interest payment day is on July 1, 2020, and the following entry would be made to record the receipt of the cash interest and the amortization of the discount:
+The first interest payment day is 1 July 2020.
+The following entry would be made to record the receipt of the cash interest and the amortization of the discount:

-These examples illustrate the accounting procedures for discounts.
+These examples illustrate the accounting procedures used for discounts.
 Premiums are handled in a similar manner except that the premium decreases interest revenue and is recorded by crediting the Investment in Bonds account.